My online landing page webinars are quite different from most you’ve seen. Why is that?

 Why Online Markup is an Awesome Webinar Tool

 You should consider online markup if you really want to deliver a captivating presentation that keeps the audience engaged for your entire message.

 The interactivity helps people stay tuned into your presentation.
 There is something about drawings that just captivates the viewer and keeps their attention.
-We found this to be true in video (see our report with embedded videos).
+We found this to be true in video.

 Not only did the “whiteboard-style” video keep the eye on the video, it provided a higher conversion rate on a landing page than two other kinds of business video.

 The on-screen drawing gives you a unique angle in a sea of “me too” webinars.
 Drop-off rates in my previous webinars have been significantly lower than in webinars I’ve done without the critiques.
 People hang around longer.